InvoxiPlayGames/splatpost-libusbd/README.md

 # splatpost-libusbd

-A pixel printer for Splatoon 3's drawing/posting feature, using the [libusbd](https://github.com/shinyquagsire23/libusbd) library.
+A pixel printer for Splatoon 3's (and Splatoon 2's) drawing/posting feature, using the [libusbd](https://github.com/shinyquagsire23/libusbd) library.

 ## Building